 The final business school application question: “Do you want to tell us anything else about you?”
 Yes, it’s an optional essay.
 But don’t dismiss optional; turn it into an opportunity—use these tips to answer it successfully.

 As a former English teacher, I appreciate a well-written essay.
-Yes, proper grammar and punctuation is expected (and often times leads me to do a little happy dance!), but when written effectively, an essay presents a great opportunity to showcase your personality.
-An essay prompt like the one above provides candidates with a really unique opportunity to give us in the admissions committee more of a view into your background as an applicant.
+Of course proper grammar and punctuation is expected, but when written effectively, a standout MBA application essay is a great opportunity to showcase your personality.
+An essay prompt like the one above provides candidates with a unique opportunity to give people in the admissions committee like me a wider view of your background as an applicant.

-We can tell the amount of time and energy you have spent crafting your essay and refining it to make sure you’ve thoroughly answered the prompt.
-I’d encourage you to think of the question above as a fantastic chance to proactively anticipate and address any concerns the admissions committee may have while reading your application.
-Additionally, this essay could highlight any area of your candidacy that you feel warrants some more time.
+I’d encourage you to think of the question, “Do you want to tell us anything else about you?” as a fantastic chance to proactively anticipate and address any concerns the admissions committee may have while reading your application.
+Additionally, this essay could highlight any area of your candidacy that you feel warrants some more attention.

-Your essay should focus on the goal of providing clarity and explanation, but you should also feel free to address multiple areas in this space.
-Even though the English teacher in me can’t shake my love for thesis statements and bold imagery, this essay medium is more for succinct sharing of specific areas.
-Remember, in most cases, this truly is optional – not “optional”.
-This means, if you have taken that step back and feel confident that your candidacy is transparently articulated without the use of this essay, then you are all set.
-We don’t have our fingers crossed behind our backs when we tell you it is truly your choice to submit this to us – I promise!
+When writing any of your MBA application essays, focus on providing clarity and explanation.
+With the same focus on clarity, you can then address multiple areas in this “optional essay” space.
+Even though the English teacher in me can’t shake my love for thesis statements and bold imagery, this essay medium is meant for succinct sharing.
+Remember, in most cases, this optional essay is truly optional.
+This means, if you have taken that step back and feel confident that your candidacy is transparently articulated without this essay, then you are all set.